-- 1. Demonstrate understanding of the impact life choices have on overall human health and apply this knowledge to maintain healthful living appropriate to the situation. - 2.
-Recognize the positive impact of physical activity in fostering optimal health and apply this knowledge to lifestyle choices. - 3.
-Recognize and understand the role of individual decisionmaking processes to the development of strategies concerning personal health and wellness.
+- 1. Analyze understanding of the impact life choices have on overall human health and apply this knowledge to maintain healthful living appropriate to the situation. - Recognize the positive impact of physical activity in fostering optimal health and apply this knowledge to lifestyle choices. - 3.
+Identify and interpret the role of individual decisionmaking processes to the development of strategies concerning personal health and wellness.